actions-marketplace-validations/itzzjb_dockai/docs/mcp-server.md

 **You**: Why did the Dockerfile use multi-stage builds?

-**Claude**: Multi-stage builds offer several advantages for your Node.js application:
+**Claude**: Multi-stage builds offer several advantages for your Python application:

 1. **Smaller image size**: Build tools and dev dependencies stay in the builder stage
 2. **Security**: Final image only contains runtime necessities
 3. **Faster deployments**: Smaller images transfer faster

 In your case, the builder stage:
-- Installs all dependencies
+- Installs build dependencies (gcc, etc.)
-- Compiles TypeScript
+- Compiles Python packages with C extensions
-- Builds assets

 The runtime stage:
-- Copies only the built output
+- Copies only the compiled packages
-- Installs production dependencies only
+- Uses a minimal base image

 ---